Homeschool Curriculum Finder

 Young LearnersSpecial NeedsKinestheticVisual

 Handwriting Without Tears (now marketed as Learning Without Tears) takes a developmental, multi-sensory approach to teaching print and cursive handwriting.
 Created by occupational therapist Jan Olsen, the program was originally designed for children with fine motor difficulties but works well for all learners.
+It is a popular choice among homeschool families.

 The method starts with wooden pieces and Play-Doh before moving to paper, building the physical skills needed for writing in a low-pressure way.
 Letters are taught in a specific order based on the strokes required, not alphabetically.
 Capital letters come first because they all start at the top and use simpler strokes.